mkleyzit/A-customizable-.NET-WinForms-Message-Box/README.md

 This class inherits the <code>Form</code> class so it is customizable.
 For instance, you can easily set the <code>MsgBox.Icon</code> property to add an icon in the title bar.<br><br>
-Here is a screenshot of a sample message box:
+A screenshot of a sample message box can be seen in the wiki.